Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -----

 ``utr`` can compare with the information of TSS, CDS/tRNA/sRNA, transcripts and terminators to generate proper UTRs.
-5'UTR is based on detecting the intergenic region of  TSS (which are located in transcript) and CDS/tRNA/sRNA.
-3'UTR is based on detecting the intergenic region of the terminal of transcript and CDS/tRNA/sRNA.
+5'UTR is based on detecting the region between TSS (which are located in transcript) and CDS/tRNA/sRNA.
+3'UTR is based on detecting the region between the terminal of transcript and CDS/tRNA/sRNA.
 If the gff file of TSS is not computed by ANNOgesic, please use --TSS_source. ``utr`` would compute the class of TSS for analysis.

 - Pre-required files

 Gff files of genome annotation, TSS and transcript.

-If user want to combine the information of terminator, it also need the gff file of terminator.
+If user wants to combine the information of terminator, it also need the gff file of terminator.

 - Arguments